IsaacScript/isaacscript/docs/comments.md

 Even if you don't use the `format-line-comments` rule, having consistency between JSDoc comments and line comments is a good thing.
 Why should JSDoc comments be styled one way (with complete sentences) and _leading line comments_ styled another way (without complete sentences)?
 Having a mismatch here is distracting for someone reading the code, and confusing for someone trying to work on the code: "Am I supposed to use punctuation here or not?"
 Better to make things always consistent.

-Finally, note that complete-sentences are not enforced for single-line `format-line-comments`, so that you can make quick annotations like this:
+Finally, note that complete-sentences are not enforced for single-line _leading line comments_, so that you can make quick annotations like this:

 ```ts
 // Local variables